dkworks108/Predicting-Student-Test-Scores/README.md

 Model performance is evaluated using metrics like MAE, MSE, and R² score.
 The dataset is split into training and testing sets.
 Feature scaling is applied where necessary to improve model accuracy.
+ The model is trained on historical student performance data.